RamishUrRehman007/RamishUrRehman007/README.md

 # Welcome to My GitHub Profile! 👨‍💻

-🛠 **Current Role**: I'm currently making impactful contributions at Gibion AI, focusing on back-end development and AI technologies.
-Before joining Gibion AI, I honed my skills at Samsung SDS in their Data Science and AI department.
+🛠 **Current Role**: I'm currently making impactful contributions at Bananapie GmbH - Gibion AI, focusing on back-end development and AI technologies.
+Before joining Gibion AI, I honed my skills at **Samsung SDS** in their Data Science and AI department.

-🎓 **Education**: Proud holder of a Bachelor's degree in Information Technology (BSIT), where I secured the second position and was awarded a silver medal for my achievements.
+🎓 **Education**: Proud holder of a Bachelor's degree in Information Technology (BSIT), where I secured the second position and was awarded a **silver medal** for my achievements.

 🚀 **Passion for Technology**: I have a relentless curiosity for learning and exploring new technologies.
 My drive is to solve challenging problems with my expertise and share those solutions with the community.